wutka/scheml/README.md

 ```
 (remove x lista)
 ```
-Returns the list resulting from removing item x from the given list.
+Returns the list resulting from removing the first occurrence of item x from the given list.
 If item x does not appear in the list, it will return the original list.

 ### `replace-nth`
 ```